 The surgery has produced 'Privacy Notices' to give you more information on how we use your information.
 This is available here:

-Village Privacy Notice for Children June 2019
+Village Privacy Notice for all patients June 2021

 A poster is also displayed in the reception waiting areas of both surgeries.